Course Changes (Add/Drop/Swap)

 Please refer to the 2018 Summer School Bulletin** for complete information regarding academic policies and refund schedule for summer sessions.

-Maymester: Students who wish to withdraw from a Maymester course after May 15 must request permission from the Summer School Programs office and the Associate Dean.
-After May 15 tuition refunds are prorated according to the refund schedule set by Student Financial Services.
+Maymester: Students who wish to withdraw from a Maymester course after May 14 must request permission from the Summer School Programs office.
+After May 14 tuition refunds are prorated according to the refund schedule set by Student Financial Services.
 The refund schedule is published in the Summer School Bulletin.

 First and Second Summer Session: After the add/drop period, a student may withdraw from one or more courses only with permission from the dean's office.
 Please contact the Office for Undergraduate Education, 300 White Hall to request a withdrawal.
 Complete or partial tuition refunds are prorated according to the refund schedule set by Student Financial Services.